1. Which awards are presented at the Conference Opening and Awards Ceremony?

 15. How can I get funding information for travel orders?

-Each award recipient’s organization or unit is responsible for all travel and hotel expenses to attend the Conference or awards presentation.
+Each award recipient’s organization or unit is responsible for all travel and hotel expenses to attend the conference and/or awards presentation.

 17. Will my chain of command be notified of the award?

 Yes.
-AFA notifies Air Force Headquarters and appropriate Major Command commanders after award selections are made.
-AFA also sends congratulatory letters to award recipients and copies to the nominating commander as identified on the award submission.
+AFA notifies Air Force Headquarters and MAJCOM commanders after award selections are made.
+AFA also sends congratulatory letters to award recipients and copies the nominating commander as identified on the award submission.

 18. Who should I contact if I am deployed, on leave or have a PCS move prior to the award presentation?